+Foreign investment considerations Corporate considerations

+Labor legislation Foreign trade

+Tax system Minina chapter

+ESG (Environmental.
+Social and Governance)

+PwC's global Network and services

+Other taxes

+Excise Tax

-Other taxes The sale of some specific goods, such as fuel, cigarettes, beer, liquor, vehicles, among others, is subject to Excise Tax.
-Excise Tax The rates are determined according to the type of good or service.
+The sale of some specific goods, such as fuel, cigarettes, beer, liquor, vehicles, among others, is subject to Excise Tax.
+The rates are determined according to the type of good or service.

 Companies subject to corporate IT are obliged to pay the Temporary Net Assets Tax.
 The taxable basis is the value of the net assets set forth in the taxpayer's balance sheet as of December 31 of the year prior to the one that corresponds to the tax payment, adjusted with the deductions and amortizations accepted by the Peruvian IT Law.
-Thus, the amount of the Temporary Net Assets Tax is determined by the application of the following rates on the taxable basis: Rates Net Assets Temporary Net 0% Assets Tax Up to S/1,000,000 0.4% Excess of S/1,000,000 The amount paid for the Temporary Net Assets Tax by the taxpayer is a credit to be offset against the monthly IT advanced payments or to the annual IT regularization payment.
+Thus, the amount of the Temporary Net Assets Tax is determined by the application of the following rates on the taxable basis:

+Temporary Net Assets Tax

+Rates Net Assets

+0% Up to S/1,000,000

+0.4% Excess of S/1,000,000

+The amount paid for the Temporary Net Assets Tax by the taxpayer is a credit to be offset against the monthly IT advanced payments or to the annual IT regularization payment.
 If not totally offset, the remaining Temporary Net Assets Tax may be refunded by the Tax Administration.

 Obligations that are fulfilled through cash payments, the amount of which exceeds S/.3,500 or USD1,000, must be performed through a bank account or deposit, wire transfers, payment orders, credit cards, non-negotiable checks, among other means of payment provided by the Peruvian financial system entities.

 Any obligation that is not performed using such methods does not allow deduction of the expense or recognition of the cost for tax purposes, nor recognition of tax credits (i.e. input VAT).

+Financial Transfer Tax

-Financial Moreover, Financial Transactions Tax levies, among other transactions, all debits and/or credits on bank accounts held by Transfer Tax the taxpayers.
-The tax rate in force as from April 1, 2011 is 0.005%.
+Moreover, Financial Transactions Tax levies, among other transactions, all debits and/or credits on bank accounts held by the taxpayers.
+The tax rate in force as of April 1, 2011 is 0.005%.

 There are certain operations exempted from the Financial Transactions Tax, such as, operations between accounts of the same holder, credits or debits made in bank accounts opened at the employer's request exclusively in order to deposit their employees' salaries, credits or debits in bank accounts of severance indemnities.

-Financial Transactions Tax is deductible as expense for IT purposes
+Financial Transactions Tax is deductible as expense for IT purposes.